 The sharp depreciation of the Canadian dollar and the successful launch of the euro have spawned an animated debate in Canada concerning the potential benefits of formally adopting the U.S. dollar as our national currency.

+May 17, 2001 This article examines the efforts of the major advanced countries to strengthen the international financial system in order to avoid financial crises such as those that occurred in emerging-market economies in the 1990s.
+These efforts have focused on crisis prevention and crisis management.
+The prevention of such crises has necessitated the formation of new international groups that include emerging markets in their membership.
+Measures have also been taken to reduce the vulnerability of countries to such crises.
+These measures have centered on the need for appropriate macroeconomic policies, including the need for sustainable exchange rate regimes, sound domestic financial systems, and prudent risk management.
 In the area of crisis management, the International Monetary Fund (IMF) has been given access to additional resources for lending to countries that experience financial crises.
 The IMF has also established new lending facilities for use in such circumstances.
 It has also been agreed that the private sector will need to play a greater role in the management of such crises in the future.

 November 9, 1996 International financial institutions, such as the International Monetary Fund, the World Bank and the Bank for International Settlements, are important players in the global financial system.
 This article provides an overview of the major international financial institutions to which Canada belongs.
 The paper highlights their activities and the nature of Canada's involvement, including that of the Bank of Canada.
 Recent initiatives coming out of the Halifax and Lyon Summits to improve the effectiveness of international financial institutions are also noted.